563 related texts · 17 related myths · Page 1 of 12

 Ginzberg, in Legends of the Jews, paints a vivid picture of the internal struggles within the Israelite community itself.
 It wasn’t all unity and resistance.
 There were figures lik...

-Today, we're diving into a fascinating story from the book of Numbers, and elaborated upon in the classic work, Legends of the Jews by Louis Ginzberg, a compilation of centuries of...
+A fascinating story from the book of Numbers, and elaborated upon in the classic work, Legends of the Jews by Louis Ginzberg, a compilation of centuries of Jewish tradition, that e...

 Korah did not just challenge Moses.
 According to the Targum Jonathan, he manufactured a theological argument using the very fabric of his clothing, hid treasure he had looted from ...

-And sometimes, the solutions to those disagreements come in the most unexpected forms… like, say, a blossoming staff.
-We find this story in Bamidbar Rabbah 18, which elaborates on ...
+Sometimes, the solutions to those disagreements come in the most unexpected forms… like, say, a blossoming staff.
+We find this story in Bamidbar Rabbah 18, which elaborates on the ...

 Before Aaron was chosen for the priesthood, every member of Israel was eligible to serve as a priest.
 The entire nation stood on equal footing when it came to approaching God throu...